China Believes New Virus Behind Mystery Pneumonia Outbreak - UrduPoint

 Beijing, Jan 9 (UrduPoint / Pakistan Point News - 9th Jan, 2020 ) :China believes a mysterious pneumonia outbreak that has struck 59 people is due to a new strain of virus from the family of pathogens that includes SARS, state media said Thursday.

-The infection was first confirmed on December 31 in Wuhan, a central Chinese city with a population of over 11 million, and initially sparked fears about a resurgence of the highly contagious flu-like SARS.
+The infection was first confirmed on December 31 in Wuhan, a central Chinese city with a population of more than 11 million, and initially sparked fears about a resurgence of the highly contagious flu-like SARS.

-It has also prompted authorities in Hong Kong -- badly hit by SARS in 2002-2003 -- to take precautionary measures, including stepping up the disinfection of trains and airplanes, including checks of passengers.
+It has also prompted authorities in Hong Kong -- badly hit by SARS in 2002-2003 -- to take precautionary measures, including stepping up the disinfection of trains and airplanes, and checks of passengers.

 An expert team has "preliminarily determined" that a new type of coronavirus is behind the outbreak, lead scientist Xu Jianguo told the official Xinhua news agency.